LernaeanHydra/aladdin/README.md

 ## Trying it Out:

-To get the scheduler up and running there are xxx steps to currently test it out.
+To get the scheduler up and running there are 2 ways to currently test it out.

-### Running on a live kubernetes cluster
+### Running on a live kubernetes cluster in a container

 #### Step 1: